indyhax/indyhax.github.io/README.md

 - Develop better organizational habits through intelligent assistance
 - Reduce academic stress through proactive planning

-**IndyHAX** is more than a competition - it's an opportunity to be at the forefront of AI innovation in education, to solve real problems that you and your peers face every day, and to demonstrate how technology can empower students to succeed.
+**IndyHAX** is more than a competition - it's an opportunity to be at the forefront of AI innovation in education, to solve real problems that you and your friends face every day, and to demonstrate how technology can empower students to succeed.

 ## Get Ready to Innovate!